hjake123/reactive/KUBEJS.md

 })
 ```

 This event has all the same fields as the `runReaction` event does.
 Also, as you can see, you have access to my `ParticleScribe` class if you want to use it.
-Check the source code  in `reactive.client.particle`.
+Check the source code in `reactive.fx.particle`.

 ## REACTION CHECKS
 You can also add a custom check to determine if a reaction should occur.
 Due to limitations, this check must be listened for and handled on **both the client and server**.
 If you only listen on one side, the reaction will not render when it should, or will render without taking action.